TheMoirs/BTM/replit.md

 ## User Preferences
 - Preferred communication style: Simple, everyday language.
 - All warnings and errors displayed in toasts should be "sticky" (never auto-dismiss) to ensure users see important messages.
+- Mobile-responsive navigation with three-row layout for better visibility on small screens.

 ## System Architecture